oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

 This image will contain a WebLogic and a WebLogic Deploy Tool install, as well as your WDT model files.

-You can use this sample's `./build.sh` script, which will perform the following steps for you:
+You can use this sample `./build.sh` script, which will perform the following steps for you:

   - Expects WDT_DOMAIN_TYPE and WORKDIR to already be initialized (see [Prerequisites for all domain types](#prerequisites-for-all-domain-types))
   - Downloads the latest WebLogic Image Tool and WebLogic Deploy Tool
   - Creates a base image named `model-in-image:v1` that contains a JRE, a WLS install, and required patch(es)
-    - Uses the WebLogic Image Tool's 'create' option
+    - Uses the WebLogic Image Tool 'create' option
     - Uses the JRE and WLS installers downloaded during the pre-requisites step
     - Determines the correct WLS installer based on WDT_DOMAIN_TYPE
   - Creates and populates directory `$WORKDIR/models`
     - Builds a simple servlet app and puts it in WDT model application archive `./models/archive1.zip`
     - Copies sample model files from `$WORKDIR/` to `$WORKDIR/models`
-      - Uses a model file that's appropriate to the domain type (for example, the `JRF` domain model includes database access configuration)
+      - Uses a model file that ids appropriate to the domain type (for example, the `JRF` domain model includes database access configuration)
   - Create a final image named `model-in-image:v1` that layers on the base image
-    - Uses the WebLogic Image Tool's 'update' option
+    - Uses the WebLogic Image Tool 'update' option
     - Installs WDT using the installer you downloaded to image location `/u01/wdt/weblogic-deploy`.
     - Copies the WDT model, properties, and application archive in `$WORKDIR/models/archive1.zip` to image location `/u01/wdt/models`.

-Here's how to run the script:
+Run the script:

   ```
   cd ${WORKDIR?}